-I am currently editing my manuscript for the first book in The Haven series (More), and it has been quite an interesting journey.
+I am currently editing my manuscript for the first book in the MORE series, and it has been quite an interesting journey.
 I love the editing process.
 I love to take the ideas I’ve come up with and rework and rework until the words fit exactly what my characters are doing and thinking and feeling.
 I’ve made a lot of the basic changes already (removing passive voice, punching up the verbs and descriptions, fixing typos, etc.), but I worry about the plot and character development.
 How do I know if the work creates the dramatic build-up that I am looking for?
 How do I know if the passion, tension, and emotions translate as I planned?

 With rereading comes redundancy.
 The difficult part of writing (for me) is the work is never fresh after the first draft.
 I will never read it from a new “reader’s” perspective.
 Even if I put the manuscript down for a few weeks or months.
 It will never be a story and characters that I uncover for the first time.
 After I am happy with the plot, I consider the first draft complete.
 Once that is set, I will always know where the story is going and what will happen (unless my muse decides to slash the first draft into bits and pieces and come up with something new).